haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Because temporary hit points are separate from your actual hit points, they can exceed your hit point maximum.
 A character can, therefore, be at full hit points and receive temporary hit points.
 Healing can’t restore temporary hit points, and they can’t be added together.
 If you have temporary hit points and receive more of them, you decide whether to keep the ones you have or to gain the new ones.
 For example, if a spell grants you 12 temporary hit points when you already have 10, you can have 12 or 10, not 22.
 If you have 0 hit points, receiving temporary hit points doesn’t restore you to consciousness or stabilize you.
 They can still absorb damage directed
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 98

 at you while you’re in that state, but only true healing can save you.
 Unless a feature that grants you temporary hit points has a duration, they last until they’re depleted or you finish a long rest.